rails/rails/guides/source/active_record_querying.md

 * How to specify the order, retrieved attributes, grouping, and other properties of the found records.
 * How to use eager loading to reduce the number of database queries needed for data retrieval.
 * How to use dynamic finders methods.
+* How to use method chaining to use multiple ActiveRecord methods together.
 * How to check for the existence of particular records.
 * How to perform various calculations on Active Record models.
 * How to run EXPLAIN on relations.